-It is possible to transfer the 'special needs' budget to 'regular scholarships' (Heading 2) and vice versa (towards the end of the project).
+It is possible to transfer the 'special needs' budget to 'regular scholarships' (Heading 2) and vice versa (towards the end of the project, before the start of the last edition with full scholarships).

-Note that any change within Heading 2 scholarships (between the envisaged number of Programme - Partner Country students1) is not considered a 'budget transfer' and does not require the authorisation of EACEA.
+Note that any change within Heading 2 scholarships (between the envisaged number of Programme - Partner Country students) is not considered a 'budget transfer' and does not require the authorisation of EACEA.
 Also scholarship reallocations within the available budget (following reduced study periods and drop-outs), leading to more students benefitting from a scholarship than initially foreseen, are not considered 'budget transfers' and are not subject to prior authorisation.
 However, please note that your project officer should be kept informed on such changes.